srcfl/egw-diy/diy-oss.md

 sudo apt-get update && sudo apt-get upgrade -y
 ```

-Restart your Raspberry Pi after the update by running `sudo reboot`.
+Restart your Raspberry Pi after the update by running `sudo reboot` and then log in again using ssh.

 ### Enable i2c and SPI for Secure Element